moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/_index.md

 **Step 4:** Claim for reimbursement:

-Once the appropriate approvals are provided on the Growth and Development issue, proceed with processing your G&D application. **You do not have to wait for approval or further action from the Learning and Development team.**

 Before attempting to claim reimbursement, please ensure you've read through and understand the [Notes on Reimbursement](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#notes-on-reimbursement) section below.

 - Claim your expenses via [Navan Expense](/handbook/finance/expenses/#-introduction):